-So you have a kitchen island or a breakfast counter and it is more like a gathering spot for your family?
-Then you might want to invest in some pretty pendant lights.
+So you have a kitchen island or a breakfast counter and it acts like a gathering spot for your family?
+Then you might want to invest in some pretty kitchen pendant lighting ideas.
 These kitchen lighting fixtures hang from the ceiling and come in a variety of shapes and sizes.
 We personally love these bubble lights that add a chic touch to this kitchen and hang low enough to illuminate the counter.

 Expert tip: Always go for warm light bulbs in pendant lights.
 The golden glow will highlight the space and act as a decorative accent.
-Make sure there’s a distance of at least 30-32 inches between the countertop and the bottom of the light.
+Make sure there’s a distance of at least 30 to 32 inches between the countertop and the bottom of the light.